puppetlabs/puppet-docs/source/guides/more_language.markdown

 may be interested in further details of the Puppet language.
 The guide below will showcase some features, though you may also want to read [Puppet Modules](/guides/modules.html) for some real world examples depending on your learning style.
+This document may trend more towards a programming language reference at times, as compared with the main language tutorial; don't worry if you don't grasp it all at once.

 * * *